Inflationary Consistency Conditions from a Wavefunctional Perspective

 In this paper, a different derivation of these results is provided.
 The object of primary interest will be the wavefunction of the universe, $\Psi[h,\phi]$, which has information on the probability for spacetime to have a spacelike slice with a given 3-metric and additional field profiles (for single field inflation, we also specify the profile of the inflaton on the slice).
 In this formalism, the wavefunction is specified by the so-called Wheeler-DeWitt equation \DeWittYK .
 We will show that coordinate reparametrization invariance of the three slice, also known as the momentum constraint, has all the information on squeezed limits of inflationary expectation values.
 In other words, all known consistency conditions follow from a symmetry of the wavefunction of the universe, or a constraint on its form.
 The wavefunctional perspective was also used to derive consistency conditions in \GoldbergerRSA .

 Our situation here is analogous to the following in a gauge theory.
 We can compute Feynman diagrams and find correlation functions for the gauge fields $A_\mu$.
 These correlation functions satisfy some transversality condition, which basically removes the unphysical longitudinal modes from physical observables, like scattering amplitudes, and preserve unitarity etc. These are the Ward identities satisfied by the correlation functions.
 In gauge theory, we know what the good, gauge invariant observables should be (for example, correlations of field strengths $F_{\mu\nu}$, or Wilson loops).
 In gravity, a good observable should be diffeomorphism invariant.

 When we compute the expectation values, there are still ``longitudinal modes", or unphysical information, in these functions.
-The consistency condition basically tells us that the leading and next to leading order terms in the squeezed limit are unphysical, and should not yield any physically measurable effect.
-This was recently computed and discussed in \PajerANA .
+The consistency condition basically tells us that the leading and next to leading order terms in the squeezed limit are fixed by this pure gauge information.
+From the point of view of a ``metaobserver" that sees our universe from outside, these would be unphysical modes.
+Because we have to pick a frame to make observations in cosmology, we would measure a squeezed non-gaussianity.
+The point is that it is fixed basically by the field content of the inflationary theory, and not from the details of the field interactions etc. This effect was recently computed and discussed in \PajerANA , in the context of translating the inflationary expectation values to CMB fluctuations in the sky.

 In \HinterbichlerDPA , it was pointed out that, in fact there is an infinite number of such consistency conditions, and, at each order in the long mode Taylor series, there should be terms fixed by diffeomorphism invariance.
 With the wavefunctional approach, that becomes very clear, as the consistency conditions can be extracted from a power series expansion of an expression of the schematic form: \eqn\sqexu{ k_L^i{\delta^n\Psi\over\delta h_{ij}(k_L) \delta h (k_1) \delta h (k_2) ...} = - k_1^j {\delta^{n-1}\Psi\over\delta h (k_1+k_L) \delta h (k_2) ...} -k_2^j{\delta^{n-1}\Psi\over\delta h (k_1) \delta h (k_2+k_L) ...}-\cdots } Where we omit indices of the other metric insertions for simplicity.
 These functional derivatives can be mapped to tree level expectation values of the fluctuating fields (metric, inflaton etc.).
 We can expand \sqexu\ around $k_L=0$ and, at each order, it will provide a consistency condition.
 In fact, \sqexu\ totally determines the form of the derivative of the wavefunction to leading and subleading orders.
 From quadratic order on, we cannot fully constrain this functional derivative, and that is when the truly physical contributions to the squeezed limit appear \refs{\PajerANA, \CreminelliCGA}.